tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 * Everyone involved in Foundation - without you this would have been a real pain to do (please read the separate Foundation.txt license) - Banbury, Dasher42, DigitalFriend, MLeo, Nanobyte and Sleight42, among others
 * Everyone involved in KM - specifically those involved in the creation of armour and Shields.py (FoundationTechnologies) and the AdvArmorTech.py - Apollo from ATP Technologies as well.
 * Dasher42 and USS Sovereign, not only for the above but for some feedback.
+*** USS Sovereign again for leading me to a conversation that made me realize the original Stargate packs had a fault with a few incomplete or faulty autoload files.
 * Those involved with the Stargate Pack 4.0 and other Stargate packs for STBC:
 ** https://www.gamefront.com/games/bridge-commander/file/stargate-ship-pack-dave975-and-dkealt, https://www.gamefront.com/games/bridge-commander/file/wraith-hive-ship and https://www.gamefront.com/games/bridge-commander/file/sg-pack-3-0-multiplayer-patch by Dave975 and DKealt, among others mentioned on their readmes, and LJ.
 ** https://www.gamefront.com/games/bridge-commander/file/ancient-city-atlantis-pack-0-9: abt, limey, cliperkins, jb and dave (models) and icons (http://www.lostmindsinc.com/index.php?page=races)